 What is Third Next Available (TNA)?

-TNA is "the number of calendar days between the day a patient makes a request for an appointment with a physician and the third open appointment in the schedule for a physical, routine or return visit exam."
+TNA is "the number of calendar days between the day a patient makes a request for an appointment with a PCP and the third open appointment in the schedule for a physical, routine or return visit exam."
 TNA is used, rather than the first or second, because it is a better reflection of availability; the first or second next available appointment may be available due to a cancellation or some other unpredictable event.

 Why is TNA important to measure?

-Delay for appointments has a negative impact on continuity of care between physician and patient.
-When a patient cannot receive timely access to care from his/her own doctor and is forced to seek care elsewhere, their family doctor may not receive all the information to manage their care.
+Delay for appointments has a negative impact on continuity of care between PCP and patient.
+When a patient cannot receive timely access to care from his/her own PCP and is forced to seek care elsewhere, their PCP may not receive all the information to manage their care.
 If the patient instead decides to wait for care, their health could get worse.
 Knowing the delay for patients to see the provider is the critical first step to improving access.

 Which providers do we collect TNA?

-PCCAs collect TNA weekly for all physicians during their rotations at a clinic.
+PCCAs collect TNA weekly for all PCPs during their rotations at a clinic.
 This is collected each week of each rotation, even if it is not the quarter that TNA reports are generated in.
+PCN Multidisciplinary Team Members collect their own TNA.

 How do I calculate TNA?
 Open schedule.
 Determine the length of your shortest appointment slot offered.
 Longer appointments are comprised of multiples of these building blocks- for example, an annual physical exam may be booked for 30 minutes or 3 10-minute blocks.